FACE-Team/SceneAnalyzer-2.0/README.md

-# SceneAnalyzer-2.0
+# SceneAnalyzer ver.2.0
+##### Copyright FACE Team, Research Center E. Piaggio, Univeristy of Pisa 2016 www.faceteam.it

 Scene Analyzer is a unique perception system able to detect and analyse a wide range of human and environment relevant features with the awareness of real-world contents, and compatible with different robotics platforms.
 As shown in Figure below, SA has several standard sub-modules and layers which allows researchers in HRI area to perform complex perception tasks with a minimum effort just by using SA as a perfect and unique out-of-the-box perception toolkit.

 ![Alt text](/SAdiagram.png?raw=true "SceneAnalyzer Architecture")

-##### Copyright FACE Team, Research Center E. Piaggio, Univeristy of Pisa 2016 www.faceteam.it

 #NEW TECHNICAL FEATURES

 The new technical features presented in SA 2.0 are as follows:
  * Modularity: SA 2.0  has a modular structure that allows developer to decompose the perception system into a number of components that can be mixed and matched in a variety of configurations, in order to adapt the system to a specific robotic framework.
  * Interconnectivity: the system components have the capabilities to connect, interact, or exchange resources and information in some ways, in order to infer and deliver the real-world content rather than only detect features.
  * Extendability: it allows extending perception system by easy adding/removing or replacing system components and the corresponding software libraries without affecting other modules.
  * Communication and platform independent: it allows perception system to transfer all the extracted perceptual information to other machines running in different operation system.